 The Small Business CGT Concessions have been in existence in their current guise since September 1999.
 Since then there have been numerous changes, which have both expanded and contracted the scope of their operation.
 The latest changes introduced in March 2009 covered in this presentation, have immediate implications for practitioners.

 Paul is a Partner at Minter Ellison and practises in all areas of taxation law, with a particular focus on CGT, business structures, GST and stamp duty.
 Paul is a member of the Institute's SA Technical Resource Committee, and represents that committee on RevenueSA's SA State Taxes Liaison Group.
-He is also a member of the Institute's national Not-for-profit Technical Committee, and until recently represented that committee on the ATO's Not-for-Profit Advisory Group.
+He is also a member of the Institute's national Not-for-profit Technical Committee, and previously represented that committee on the ATO's Not-for-Profit Advisory Group.
 He is also an active member of the Taxation Committee of the Law Council of Australia.
-Current at 27 January 2016

 The Tax Institute is a Recognised Tax Agent Association (RTAA) under the Tax Agent Services Regulations 2009.

 All materials provided on this site are protected by copyright and are owned by or licensed to TTI.

 Except as expressly permitted by TTI or the copyright owner, any person or company who uses this site must not use, reproduce, redistribute, retransmit, publish or otherwise transfer, or commercially exploit, the materials or any information, software or other content, in whole or in part, which is available through this site.